More Vehicle Air Bags Recalled – What Virginians Need to Know

 Map based on NHTSA data

-It's completely free and you don't have to wait to receive notice to ask for a replacement.
-Here are few simple steps you can take.
+Replacing your car air bags is completely free, and you don't have to wait for notice to ask for a replacement.
+Here are a few simple steps you can take.

-1. Find your car's 17-character vehicle identification number (VIN).
+1. Get the necessary information for your car.
+Find your car's 17-character vehicle identification number (VIN).
 The easiest place to look is on your NNINS insurance card or on your Virginia car registration.
 You can also look inside your driver's side door frame or on your car's windshield and snap a picture with your phone!

-2. Go to NHTSA's online look-up tool and enter your VIN.
+2. Look up your car online.
+Go to NHTSA's online look-up tool and enter your VIN.

 3. Check for recalls and make sure your current contact information is correct.
 FAQs are here.

-4. If your car IS identified, contact your local car dealer's service department, alert them of your recall and schedule an appointment.
-It does take some time so plan on dropping your car off and leaving it for the good part of the day.
+4. If your car is identified, contact your local car dealer's service department, alert them of your recall, and schedule an appointment.
+It takes some time, so plan on dropping your car off and leaving it for the rest of the day.

-Most dealership's service departments will accommodate your replacement right away.
-If your local dealer tells you to wait because they are prioritizing higher risk vehicles, ask them when you can schedule to bring it in and tell them you wish to as soon as possible.
-Automakers are required to replace airbags in a timely manner in compliance with the NHTSA's protocol.
+Most dealership service departments will accommodate your replacement right away.
+If your local dealer tells you to wait because they prioritize higher-risk vehicles, ask them when you can schedule to bring it in and tell them you wish to as soon as possible.
+Automakers are required to replace air bags promptly in compliance with the NHTSA's protocol.
 Keep checking back with them or try another dealership.

 My family is all set now.
 I'm so glad our cars are safe to get us safely to school or work and home again.
-With a recent 1.7 million new cars recalled, it's important to check yours.
-Knowing your cars' air bags will protect you and your family and certain that they won't ever hurt them, is every Virginian's right and a mom's peace of mind!
+With a recent recall of 1.7 million new cars, it's important to check yours.
+Knowing your cars' air bags will protect you and your family.

 2/12/18 Update: